oddbird/oddleventy/content/blog/wingingit/winging-it-30.md

 summary: |
   Join Stacy, James, and Miriam
-  as we explore some hidden gems of UI development— from `@starting-style` for smoother entry transitions to performance boosts with AVIF images and using the browser’s built-in lazy-loading.
+  as we explore some hidden gems of UI development -- from `@starting-style` for smoother entry transitions to performance boosts with AVIF images and using the browser's built-in lazy-loading.
   We cover a variety of quick wins that you can use to make your life easier